Matrix vs. Discord

 Starting a DM Depending on privacy settings, initiating a DM requires the two users to have established “friendship” or have certain mutual “servers.”
 Users are given the choice to accept, remove, or report a DM (since late 2021).
 Initiating a DM solely requires the recipient to accept the request7.
 Users can leave DMs anytime they wish.

-Bans Bans are only visible to “server” moderators.
-One can also see their own ban when they attempt to join a “server”, but not the ban reason.
+Bans Ban history and list of active bans are only visible to “server” moderators.
+Users that are online at the time of ban action get a public ban event from the websocket gateway.
+One can also always see their own ban when they attempt to join a “server”, but not the ban reason.
 Bans are public to all members, along with the reasons.
 Note that if you ban a user from a room (directly, not by using Mjölnir), regardless of whether they have been a member of that room, the user will be notified.
-Same as Discord.

 Disabled and deleted account handling Disabling an account is reversible until 2 years after disabling.
 Accounts that do not log in for 2 years get automatically deleted every 45 days.
 Messages sent to a “server” from deleted accounts stay unless explicitly removed by somebody else.
 User name and user settings from deleted accounts are removed.
+Discord-formatted mentions to deleted users made using user IDs throw “this user is no longer accessible to you” error.
 Deleted users are coalesced to a single ghost user, with the user ID 456226577798135808.
 “Servers” owned by accounts shut down before November 2022 may stay.
 “Servers” owned by a manually deleted accounts have always been automatically shut down, so do any “servers” deleted after November 2022.
+User metadata of users deleted after March 2024 are suppressed server-side, and mention pills mentioning such users will show “unknown user” while displaying and “this user is not accessible to you” when clicked on it on the official client.
+Self-deleted users can undelete themselves until 14 days after they initiate the deletion.
+Suspended accounts can have their ban appealed within 2 weeks of initiation of suspension, and their data is retained for up to 6 months after the suspension started.
 Disabling an account is usually irreversible.
 Users can cause their messages to be forgotten while disabling their account: in that case, their messages are not sent to further users and servers.
 Rooms created by disabled accounts stay.
-Disabling an account is reversible.
-User deletion is irreversible.

 Network access IPv4 only.
 Users and bot developers have raised this issue repeatedly, and staff stated this is not urgent at all, despite the fact that IPv4 addresses have been exhausted worldwide: “We of course care of the future of the platform however ipv4<->ipv6 connectivity is not really going away any time soon with the availability of nat64 - and there are much more important things to work on.”
-Most if not all homeservers participating in the public federation have IPv4 connectivity, but IPv6 connectivity varies from homeserver to homeserver.
+One of the authors of this guide went even further, and filed a ticket on this issue Most if not all homeservers participating in the public federation have IPv4 connectivity, but IPv6 connectivity varies from homeserver to homeserver.
 The homeserver list allows you to filter by IPv6 support.
-While the code supports IPv4 and IPv6, certain parts do not function well with IPv6.

 Helpful Tips